MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-deploy-AIO.md

 [Azure IoT Operations (AIO)]() requires an Arc-enabled Kubernetes cluster.
 You can use AKS Edge Essentials to create a Microsoft managed Kubernetes cluster and deploy AIO as a workload on it.
 This article describes the steps to run a handy script that creates an AKS Edge Essentials Kubernetes clusters with all the required configurations applicable for AIO.

-> [!INFO]
+> [!NOTE]
-> AIO is Gnerally Available on AKS EE single machine clusters.
+> AIO is Generally Available on AKS EE when deployed on single machine clusters.
 Deploying clusters on multiple machines is an experimental feature.

 ## Pre-requisites for running the script

-- An Azure subscription.
-If you don't have an Azure subscription, create one for free before you begin.
+- An Azure subscription with either the **Owner** role or a combination of **Contributor** and **User Access Administrator** roles.
+You can check your access level by navigating to your subscription, selecting **Access control (IAM)** on the left-hand side of the Azure portal, and then selecting **View my access**.
+Read the [Azure Resource Manager documentation](/azure/azure-resource-manager/management/manage-resource-groups-portal) for more information about managing resource groups.
+If you don't have an Azure subscription, [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - Azure CLI version 2.64.0 or newer installed on your development machine.
 Use az --version to check your version and az upgrade to update if necessary.For more information, see [How to install the Azure CLI](https://review.learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 - The latest version of the following extensions for Azure CLI:
     ```bash